brunoroque06/brunoroque06.github.io/_pages/historical-events.md

 # Historical Events

-This page contains historical events that I find highly interesting.

 ## ~20,000 to ~18,000 BC - Arithmetic, Egypt

 Arithmetic is the oldest and most elementary branch of mathematics.
 It consists of the study of numbers, especially the properties of the traditional operations between them - addition, subtraction, multiplication and division.